 - Continue to mend the dough together until it begins to take shape.
 Careful not to over mix the dough.

-- Remove the butter from the refrigerator and divide it into 8 equal pieces.
+- Remove the dough from the refrigerator and divide it into 8 equal pieces.

 - Take one piece at a time and roll it out to a circle 12 inches in diameter.